 Zaporizhzhian Cossack traditions are making a comeback during the war

-We have a bit of history now from war-torn Ukraine, specifically the Zaporizhzhia region in southern Ukraine.
-It's an active front line.
-Centuries ago, the 16th century, it was run by warriors beating back invaders, including the Russian czars.
-And though those warriors are now revered, they made a compromise that Ukrainians vow never to repeat.
-NPR's Joanna Kakissis sent us this postcard.
+The Zaporizhzhia region in southern Ukraine is now an active front line in the country's counteroffensive to push Russians out of occupied territory.
+In the 16th century, it was also run by warriors beating back invaders, including Russian czars.
+Those warriors are now revered, but they made a compromise that Ukrainians vow never to repeat.
+NPR's Joanna Kakissis reports.

 YURIY KOPISHINSKYI: Yeah, Yuriy Kopishinskyi.